 Maui Travel Guide

 The island's main business centre is the town of Wailuku, while the major resort area is in the west and concentrated in Ka'anapali and the historic whaling town of Lahaina.
 In the south of Maui is another busy resort district around the town of Wailea.
-Maui's tropical north shore is quieter without large hotels, only bed and breakfast establishments providing a relaxing break.
+Maui's tropical north shore is quieter as there are only bed and breakfasts instead of large hotels.
 The island offers several points of cultural and natural interest worth exploring, over and above its beautiful beaches and underwater wonderland.